-For years 2016 and 2017, an average of 52,589 KAU have been selected for Portugal, classified according to the defined nine groups, as well as institutional sectors (PNA perspective) within each grouping.
+For years 2016 and 2017, an average of 52,589 KAU (kind of activity unit) have been selected for Portugal, classified according to the defined nine groups of activities, as well as institutional sectors (Portuguese National Accounts - PNA perspective) within each grouping.
 3,586 KAU were in the Autonomous Region of Madeira and 3,285 KAU in the Autonomous Region of Azores.